Accessibility Statement

 • Meaningful and understandable design of headings and labels

-• Alternative texts for images
+• Alternative text for images

 • Keyboard-controlled pause button for slideshows and/or carousels

-• understandable labels and explanations
+• Clear labels and explanations

 4. Contact details - Report barrier